tymyrddin/red-api/source/docs/endpoints/fuzzing.md

 Fuzz all the things, including:

-* Authentication, Authorization & Roles (Privileges and Permissions)
+* Authentication, authorization & roles (privileges and permissions)
-* Data Input Validation, Handling & Processing
+* Data input validation, handling & processing
-* Encryption & Sequencing
+* Encryption & sequencing
-* Business Logic, Source Code & Parameter Manipulation
+* Business logic, source code & parameter manipulation

 Results in validation of vulnerabilities that can or may be exploited.